seinecle/codapps/docs/generated-slides/subdir/asking-a-question-about-codapps_temp_common.md

 //ST: !
 Do you feel like helping out fellow participants in CODAPPS?
 You surely can!

-If you spot an question you have the answer for, or if you know the question has already been asked and answered, you are free to provide sonme help!
+If you spot a question you have the answer for, or if you know the question has already been asked and answered, you are free to provide some help!

 == The end